merv-e/merv-e.github.io/README.md

 # Portfolio

-I tried to create a simple yet useful responsive website to demonstrate how far I've learnt so far.
+I created a simple yet useful responsive website to demonstrate my journey.
 Of course, this is not the final version.
 It'll be highly likely be updated soon!

 -------------------------